Tillerstead/.github/profile/README.md

 * internal construction workflows
 * and contractor-support utilities

 Some repositories are production systems.
 Others are staging, experimental, or operational support surfaces.

-Managed web infrastructure and deployment systems are supported through @Evident-Technologies while remaining operationally distinct from Evident ICU and related legal-tech systems.
+Managed web infrastructure and deployment systems are supported through [Evident-Technologies](https://github.com/Evident-Technologies) while remaining operationally distinct from Evident ICU and related legal-tech systems.

 ---